emilyriederer/Rtistic/README.md

 - Commit regularly as you make changes with informative messages (`git commit -m "{{what you changed}}"`)
 - When you're ready to submit, push back to your github branch (`git push origin {{your branch name}}`)
 - On GitHub, create a pull request with yor changes back to the main repo

+## Detailed Instructions for Participants

+### ggplot Palette Instructions

+#### Defining the palette

+- Make a copy of the `R/my-gg-palette.R` file in the same folder.
+Rename it as `{theme}-palette.R` where `{theme}` represents something descriptive about your theme.
+- Change the definitions of the variables `pal`, `pal_cont`, and `pal_div`
+- Rename all the functions by appending `_{theme}` to the end of the name, using the same `{theme}` keyword as above
+- Update the documentation to describe your pallete
+- Save your file and run it locallly

+### Testing & documenting the palette

+- Make a copy of the `vignettes/my-gg-theme-vignette` in the same folder.
+Rename it as `{theme}-vignette.Rmd`
+- Change the existing `scale_color_*` and `scale_fill_*` functions to call the functions you have created to end with the suffix `_{theme}`
+- Run the vignette chunks interactively to view your palettes.
+Iterate between this file and the R script defining the palettes until you are happy with the results.
+- Since vignettes serve as long-form documentation, add some descriptive text about what this palette is meant to represent

+### ggplot Theme Instructions

+#### Defining the theme

+- Check out existing themes linked in the Resources section below for inspiration (and reuse!)
+- Open up the `scratchpad/gg-theme-demo.Rmd` file and play around with the supplied theme to understand the options
+- Iterate until you like the settings you have made. `ggplot2` has very nice defaults, so don't fele obligated to make major -- or any -- changes if you don't want to.
+- Make a copy of the `R/my-gg-theme.R` file in the same folder.
+Rename it as `{theme}-theme.R`
+- Change the name of the function being defined to `theme_{theme}`
+- Move the code you created in the RMarkdown into the function definition
+- Save your file and run it locally

+#### Documenting the theme

+- If you have not already done so, make a copy of the `vignettes/my-gg-theme-vignette` in the same folder.
+Rename it as `{theme}-vignette.Rmd`
+- Find where the `gg_points` and `gg_distrb` plot objects are defined at the top of the script.
+Add onto this code with `+ theme_{theme}()` to apply your theme to the plots
+- Since vignettes serve as long-form documentation, add some descriptive text about what motivated this theme

+### RMarkdown Style Instructions

 ## Resources